XpertAI: uncovering regression model strategies for sub-manifolds: Related Work

 \subsection{Disentangled XAI and Virtual Layers}

-While refining the question to be asked is essential in a regression setting (see previous sections), many works have focused on independently refining the explanation itself (mainly in a classification context).
+While refining the question to be asked is essential in a regression setting, many works have focused on independently refining the explanation itself (mainly in a classification context).
 Specifically, enriching explanations by identifying its multiple components, associated with distinct abstract concepts.
-These can be obtained in a supervised manner \cite{kim2018interpretability, zhao2023counterfactual}, in an unsupervised manner \cite{vielhaben2023multidimensional,chormai2022disentangled}, or by directly inspecting neurons \cite{ZeilerFergus, Zhou16, achtibat2022where}.

-This kind of analysis often involves an informed transformation of latent representations to obtain a meaningful or relevant 'concept space', followed by the inverse transformation to leave the overall model behaviour intact.
+These can be obtained in a supervised manner \cite{kim2018interpretability,zhao2023counterfactual}, in an unsupervised manner \cite{vielhaben2023multidimensional,chormai2022disentangled}, or by directly inspecting neurons \cite{ZeilerFergus,Zhou16,achtibat2022where}.
+This kind of analysis often involves an informed transformation of latent representations to obtain a meaningful or relevant 'concept space', followed by the inverse transformation to leave the overall model behaviour intact \cite{wang2024disentangled}.
 Therefore, these approaches are referred to as \textit{virtual layers}. \cite{chormai2022disentangled}, for example, extract sub-concepts that jointly contribute to the explanation of an overall class concept.
-Likewise, \cite{vielhaben-fourier} generates a Fourier basis on which the prediction of speech samples can be more efficiently analyzed, and \cite{linhardt2024preemptively} introduces a virtual PCA layer, which disentangles verified from unverified factors of variation and subsequently prune the latter for increased robustness.

-We extend these prior efforts to the broad domain of regression, by introducing a novel technique aiming at disentangling global phenomena that exert influence consistently across the entire range of potential regression outputs from more localized, context-specific patterns (see Figure \ref{fig:intro_overview}).
+Likewise, \cite{vielhaben-fourier} generates a Fourier basis on which the prediction of speech samples can be analyzed more efficiently, and \cite{linhardt2024preemptively} introduces a virtual PCA layer, which disentangles verified from unverified factors of variation and subsequently prune the latter for increased robustness.
+We extend these efforts to the broad domain of regression, by introducing a novel technique that aims to disentangle global phenomena that exert influence consistently across the entire range of potential regression outputs from more localized context-specific patterns (see Figure \ref{fig:intro_overview}, top).